PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Character Creation.md

 #### Keeper/Feruchemist
 Feruchemy rating of 3 in all metals
 May use all Feruchemical metalminds
+**Note**: A Keeper is a particular group, dedicated to preserving the art.
+All Keepers are Feruchemists but not all Feruchemists are Keepers
 #### Kandra/Mimicry
 Mimicry rating of 5
 One Hemalurgic blessing from the following options: